erich666/NormalTextureProcessor/README.md

 y = 0.271147490
 z = 0.864282646
 ```
 This vector has a length of 0.99999999988 - very close to 1.0.
-The Z value is quite precise
+The Z value is precise.

 If you convert each channel directly to 8-bit rgb, you get:
 ```sh